League of Legends EMEA Championship

 The League of Legends EMEA Championship (LEC) is the professional League of Legends esports league run by Riot Games in the EMEA (Europe, the Middle East and Africa) region, in which ten teams compete.
-Each annual season of play is divided into two splits, spring and summer, both consisting of nine weeks of round-robin tournament play, which then conclude with play-off tournaments between the top six teams.
-At the end of the season, the top performing teams qualify for the annual League of Legends World Championship.
-The LEC represents the highest level of League of Legends play in the EMEA.
+Each annual season is divided into three splits: Winter, Spring and Summer.
+At the end of the season, the top performing teams qualify for various international events: the First Stand Tournament by winning the LEC Versus tournament, the Mid-Season Invitational (MSI) for the top two teams of the Spring Split, the League of Legends World Championship for the top three teams of Summer Split.
+The LEC represents the highest level of League of Legends play in the EMEA region.

-With the exception of some touring events, all games of the LEC are played live at Riot Games' studio in Adlershof, Berlin, Germany.
+With the exception of some touring events, all games of the LEC are played live at the Riot Games Arena in Adlershof, Berlin, Germany.
 In addition to a small studio audience, all games are streamed live in several languages on Twitch and YouTube, with broadcasts regularly attracting over 300,000 viewers.